MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-monthly.md

 #### Type 1 (AfterDays) - End After N Days

 When `type` is `1`, the audit ends a fixed number of days after it starts.
-The `days` property specifies how many days the audit period lasts.
+The `days` property must be greater than 0 and specifies how many days the audit period lasts.

 **How it works:**
 - The end date is calculated by adding `days` to the audit start date